kovidgoyal/calibre/manual/faq.rst

     * You recently connected an external monitor or TV to your computer.
-In this case, whenever calibre opens a new window like the edit metadata window or the conversion dialog, it appears on the second monitor where you dont notice it and so you think calibre has frozen.
+In this case, whenever calibre opens a new window like the edit metadata window or the conversion dialog, it appears on the second monitor where you don't notice it and so you think calibre has frozen.
 Disconnect your second monitor and restart calibre.

     * If you use RoboForm, it is known to cause calibre to crash.
 Add calibre to